mongodb/mongo-odbc-driver/docs/overview.md

 - Database: The name of the database to which to connect.
 - Enable maximum: Checkbox to enforce maximum string length of 4000 characters.
-You must enable this option to work with BI tools like Microsoft SQL Sever Management Studio that can't upport variable length string data with unknown maximum length.
+You must enable this option to work with BI tools like Microsoft SQL Sever Management Studio that can't support variable length string data with unknown maximum length.
 6. Once you enter the required connection information, you can test your connection by clicking the "Test" button.

 #### Linux Verification